Warnings for Cymbalta

 Screening Patients For Bipolar Disorder

 A major depressive episode may be the initial presentation of bipolar disorder.
 It is generally believed (though not established in controlled trials) that treating such an episode with an antidepressant alone may increase the likelihood of precipitation of a mixed/manic episode in patients at risk for bipolar disorder.
 Whether any of the symptoms described above represent such a conversion is unknown.
-However, prior to initiating treatment with an antidepressant, patients with depressive symptoms should be adequately screened to
+However, prior to initiating treatment with an antidepressant, patients with depressive symptoms should be adequately screened to determine if they are at risk for bipolar disorder; such screening should include a detailed psychiatric history, including a family history of suicide, bipolar disorder, and depression.
+It should be noted that CYMBALTA is not approved for use in treating bipolar depression.

 Hepatotoxicity

 There have been reports of hepatic failure, sometimes fatal, in patients treated with CYMBALTA.
-These cases have presented as hepatitis with abdominal pain, hepatomegaly, and elevation of transaminase levels to more than twenty times the upper limit of normal with or without jaundice, reflecting a mixed or hepatocellular pattern of liver injury.
+These cases have presented as hepatitis with abdominal pain, hepatomegaly, and elevation of transaminase levels to more than twenty times the upper limit of normal (ULN) with or without jaundice, reflecting a mixed or hepatocellular pattern of liver injury.
 CYMBALTA should be discontinued in patients who develop jaundice or other evidence of clinically significant liver dysfunction and should not be resumed unless another cause can be established.

 Cases of cholestatic jaundice with minimal elevation of transaminase levels have also been reported.
 Other postmarketing reports indicate that elevated transaminases, bilirubin, and alkaline phosphatase have occurred in patients with chronic liver disease or cirrhosis.